CHRONIC PAIN CHAMPIONS

 You can’t make positive steps in your life when surrounded by negativity

-It’s natural for people to ask about your pain, but you have the power to change the discussion.
+It’s natural for people to ask about the pain, but you have the power to change the discussion.
 Thank them for asking but explain that you’d rather focus on something else.
 Suggest a more life-affirming topic of conversation.
+Maybe say something like, “I live with chronic pain but have learned to live well despite it and prefer talking about other things that we both find more meaningful and enjoyable.
+Can we please change the conversation.”

-I choose not to talk about my chronic pain to myself or with others, including my doctors (unless there is a new symptom that needs acute treatment).
+I choose not to talk about the chronic pain I feel to myself or with others, including my doctors, unless there is a new symptom that needs acute treatment.

 Learn more